sadhbh-c0d3/crypto-pnl/README.md

 UNDER DEVELOPMENT

 There is lots of things to be done here:
- - Correct calculation of the gains in EUR
+ - Correct calculation of the gains in EUR (WIP)
  - Conversion from other CSV file formats
  - Direct API data sourcing
  - Perhaps parse blockchain to get all data required

-## Current Goal
-CGT calculation MUST work correctly before end of October 2021.

 ## Commands